 - “Mucous dyspepsia occurs in persons of sluggish temperament and slow animal sensations.”

-- The section “Functional Nervous Derangements,” tea is said to cause “hypochondriacal despondency,” whereas coffee increases “glandular secretion.”
+- In the section “Functional Nervous Derangements,” tea is said to cause “hypochondriacal despondency,” whereas coffee increases “glandular secretion.”

 - The section “Noises in The Bowels” says “…there is nothing more mortifying to a lady than the occurrence of these diabolical rumblings when, perhaps, she is entertaining her sweetheart…Suddenly, while the lady is in transports over the last opera, this intestinal concert begins.”